BWsix/adget/README.md

 # adget

-wget-like magnet downloader, powered by your premium all debrid account.
+wget-like magnet downloader, powered by your premium AllDebrid account.

-> (folders are not supported .\_.)
+> folders are not supported .\_.

 ### requirements